Osestic/MiDOK_Co-Pilot_App/README.md

 ## Usage
-Run either application and provide any relevant information as you click through the app and interact with it.
+Run the applications and provide any relevant information as you click through the app and interact with it.

 The iOS application demo: